-Power-up is defined as the condition when the power supply is $\underline{\text{turned}}$ on and V{CC} crosses Vswitch voltage.
-During this time, $\underline{\text{the}}$ CS must be enabled to follow the V{CC} voltage.
+Power-up is defined as the condition when the power supply is turned on and V{CC} crosses V{SWITCH} voltage.
+During this time, the CS must be enabled to follow the V{CC} voltage.
 Therefore, CS must be connected to V{CC} through a suitable pull-up resistor.
 As a built in safety feature, CS is both edge sensitive and level sensitive.
 After power-up, the device is not selected until a falling edge is detected on CS.
-This ensures that CS must have been HIGH, before going Low to start the first operation.
+This ensures that CS is HIGH, before going LOW to start the first operation.